marujore/sen2cor-Fmask/README.md

-# Sen2cor and FMASK 4.2
+# Sen2cor and FMASK

-Sentinel-2 Sen2cor atmospheric correction and FMASK (4.2) cloud masking.
+Sentinel-2 Sen2cor (2.9.0) atmospheric correction and FMASK (4.3) cloud masking.

 ## Dependencies

 - Docker

-## Sen2cor 2.8.0 Parameters
+## Sen2cor 2.9.0 Parameters
-Sen2cor parameters can be changing by modifing the /sen2cor_2.8.0/2.8/L2A_GIPP.xml file and mounting it.
+Sen2cor parameters can be changing by modifing the /sen2cor_2.9.0/2.9/cfg/L2A_GIPP.xml file and mounting it.
-This repository L2A_GIPP.xml only set DEM_Terrain_Correction to FALSE.
+This repository changes the default DEM_Terrain_Correction to FALSE (at L2A_GIPP.xml).
-If you wish to use sen2cor default parameters, don't mount the parameters folder (-v /path/to/sen2cor_2.8.0/2.8:/root/sen2cor/2.8).
+If you wish to use sen2cor default parameters, don't mount the parameters folder (-v /path/to/sen2cor_2.9.0/2.9:/root/sen2cor/2.9).

-More info regarding Sen2Cor can be found on its Configuration and User Manual (http://step.esa.int/thirdparties/sen2cor/2.8.0/docs/S2-PDGS-MPC-L2A-SUM-V2.8.pdf).
+More info regarding Sen2Cor can be found on its Configuration and User Manual (http://step.esa.int/thirdparties/sen2cor/2.9.0/docs/S2-PDGS-MPC-L2A-SRN-V2.9.0.pdf).

 ## Downloading Sen2cor auxiliarie files: